iyobo/jollofjs/readme.md

 ## Jollof Admin

-To enter the Jollof admin, login and go to [http://localhost:3001/admin](http://localhost:3001/admin).
-You have to login with that admin user you created previously with the createAdmin command.
+To enter the Jollof admin, you have to login with that admin user you created **before** launching the app.

 ![jollof admin](https://raw.github.com/iyobo/jollofjs/master/images/admin.png)

 Editing an item in the Admin...

 ![jollof edit](https://raw.github.com/iyobo/jollofjs/master/images/edit.png)

 The Jollof Admin is, quite frankly, the Saber's edge of any NodeJS framework in existence today.